 Olga Kosnyrev acted as the second watch stander for the noon to midnight watch.

-Analysis of Ship:
+Analysis of Ship

 The NBP is a capable vessel and provided a stable working platform.
 The one difficulty with the ship was the failure of the ships UPS.
 This made the available power less reliable, so all systems were placed on small UPS power units.